 1. Outdoor amenities

-After spending most of 2020 indoors because of the COVID-19 pandemic, apartment dwellers spent 2021 seeking green space and spending time outdoors.
-So, some of the best investments to budget for in 2022 are outdoor amenities.
+After spending most of 2020 indoors because of the COVID-19 pandemic, apartment dwellers these days are seeking green space and ways to spend more time outdoors.
+So, some of the best investments to budget for in 2023 are outdoor amenities.

 Desirable outdoor amenities include: